Dans-Plugins/SimpleSkills/README.md

 # SimpleSkills

 ## Description
-This open source Minecraft plugin is intended to introduce simple skills into the game.
+This open source Minecraft plugin is intended to systematically introduce skills into the game.
+There are both useful and useless skills, and the qualification depends on the number of benefits that a skill has.
+An external API is planned in the future which would allow developers to create expansions or integrate this plugin with another.
+It is also planned to allow for teh addition of skills and benefits through config files.

 ## Installation
 1) You can download the plugin from [this page](https://www.spigotmc.org/resources/simpleskills-early-access.98039/).